 8. In many cases, a pre-sentence report will be pivotal in helping the court decide whether to impose a community order and, if so, whether particular requirements or combinations of requirements are suitable for an individual offender.
 Whenever the court reaches the provisional view that a community order may be appropriate, it should usually request a presentence report.
 It may be helpful to indicate to the National Probation Service the court's preliminary opinion as to which of the three sentencing ranges is relevant and the purpose(s) of sentencing that the package of requirements is expected to fulfil.
-Ideally this should be provided to the National Probation Service in written form and, if the sentence is to be adjourned to a future date, a copy retained on the court file for the benefit of the sentencing bench.
-However, the court must make clear to the defendant that all sentencing options remain open including, in appropriate cases, committal for sentence to the Crown Court.
+Ideally this should be provided to the National Probation Service in written form41 and, if the sentence is to be adjourned to a future date, a copy retained on the court file for the benefit of the sentencing options remain open including, in appropriate cases, committal for sentence to the Crown Court.